Find the Right Bed

 Cushioning Depth ( what’s this )

-Although the mattress appears thick and squishy to the eye, we found cushioning depth to be average, giving a blend between a "sinking in" feeling and a "floating on top" feeling.
+Although the mattress appears thick and squishy to the eye, we found cushioning depth to shallower than average, giving a blend between a "sinking in" feeling and a "floating on top" feeling.

 Responsiveness ( what's this )

 There is a 1" layer of gel-infused memory foam under the top quilted cover.
-It's a very soft foam, and while it does have some of that slow-responding memory feel, where your hand print remains for a second or two after being depressed.
+It's a soft foam, and while it does have some of that slow-responding memory feel, where your hand print remains for a second or two after being depressed.
 But it's not the slowest memory foam we've seen.
-If you really like a lot of that 'melting' sensation, the DreamCloud might not have enough of it for you.
-But if you like just a bit of that melting-into-the-bed sensation, you do get an average 'memory feel' sensation.
+If you really like a lot of that 'melting' sensation, the DreamCloud probably won't have enough of it for you.

 We also evaluated bounce, something that some people like and others don't.
-Due to that layer of pocketed coils in the base of the bed, there is some deep bounce.
-When our tester dropped his weight on the bed, the springs pushed him back in the air a couple of times.
+Due to that layer of pocket springs in the base of the bed, there's a good bit of bounce, and of the three models in the DreamCloud line, this one has the most bounce.

 There isn't much bounce at the surface of the bed, however, which helps with motion isolation.